Skip to content

 Beyond Australia, these challenges are also present on a global scale:

-- Even in Australia, capital expenditure continues to fluctuate — from $26M in 2022 to $1.6B in 2024 — underscoring the volatility of funding cycles.
+• Even in Australia, capital expenditure continues to fluctuate — from $600M in 2022 to $1.6B in 2024 — underscoring the volatility of funding cycles (Australian Bureau of Statistics)

 The path to digital transformation